Ritz Tower: Late 20th century to present

 Le Pavillon operated within the Ritz Tower until 1972.
 The restaurant's Ritz Tower location had been less popular than its 55th Street location because of the difficulty of dropping off and picking up passengers at such a congested area.
 In 1975, the basement space was taken by the First Women's Bank, the first bank in the United States to be operated by women for female patrons.
 The bank branch operated within the former Le Pavillon space.
 The year afterward, Japanese department store Mitsukoshi opened a New York City office, with a restaurant and boutique shop at the Ritz Tower's base.
 The company initially leased 10,000 ft2 from the Ritz Tower.

 By 1980, the Ritz Tower contained 136 co-op units and several short-term units.
 Brisbane's old duplex was occupied by Mitsukoshi president Shigeru Okada.
 The other units ranged from between $17,000 and $20,000 for a studio apartment to $100,000 for a penthouse.
 During that decade, Paul Goldberger described the building as "the ideal pied-à-terre building in New York".
 The Ritz Tower stopped allowing short-term rentals in 1987.
 Within the same time period, Henry Hart Rice bought the corner lot along Park Avenue.

 Mitsukoshi closed its boutique and restaurant at the base in 1991, and the bank at the building's base moved out the same year.
 With these closures, Mitsukoshi announced plans to open a department store across the building's lowest four stories during 1993.
 Ownership of the Ritz Tower was split into two condominiums.
 Mitsukoshi bought one condominium, consisting of 40000 ft2 within the basement and most of the lowest three stories, for $17.25 million.
 The residents' cooperative took over the other condominium, consisting of two cellars, the residents' lobby, and all residential stories.
 The following year, with the early 1990s recession, Mitsukoshi indefinitely postponed its plans to open a department store in the base.
-The Borders Group leased the retail condominium unit in early 1997 and opened a bookstore there the same year.
+Borders leased the retail condominium unit in early 1997 and opened a bookstore there the same year.

 The New York City Landmarks Preservation Commission designated the building as a city landmark on October 29, 2002.
 The same year, Borders was looking to close its bookstore at the building, as its other Manhattan location at the World Trade Center had been destroyed in the September 11, 2001, attacks.
 Ultimately Borders remained in the space until 2011.
 Businessman Charles S. Cohen bought the retail condominium for $22 million in 2009, but after Borders' closure, was unable to lease the space until 2017, when fashion retailer Richard James and shoe store Harrys of London occupied the space.
 During the early 21st century, the roof was renovated to plans by Howard L. Zimmerman Architects.
 In late 2020, luggage retailer T. Anthony leased space in one of the 57th Street storefronts.